SketchUp/sketchup-ruby-debugger/README.md

 - Launch remote debugging in the IDE, SketchUp should continue running.
 You should see any breakpoints hit when the Ruby code execution reaches the specified line.

 Most common debugging functionality has been implemented but there are few TODOs:
-- Multi-thread debugging
+- Debugging of multi-threaded execution
-- Breakpoint conditions
+- Conditional breakpoints
 - What else are we missing ?
 Please report and contribute!

 To contribute, please fork the repository, make your changes and submit a pull request.